bayomim/foursquare-dataset/README.md

                 "features":[// What features this attraction has
                       {"feature":"Credit Cards","value":"Yes"},
                       {"feature":"Wi-Fi","value":"Free"}],
-                "menus":[],// What dishes are in the menue (if a restaurant) "drinks":[],// What drinks are in the menue (if a restaurant) "tagCloudArray":[], // Prominent keywords etracted from the users' reviews "reviews":[ // users' reviews
+                "menus":[],// What dishes are in the menue (if a restaurant or so) "drinks":[],// What drinks this place offers (if a restaurant or so) "tagCloudArray":[], // Prominent keywords etracted from the users' reviews "reviews":[ // users' reviews
                     {
-                    "userName":2, // userName and userId have the same number.
-This is the anonymous ID "userId":2,
+                    "userName":"2", // userName and userId have the same value.
+This is the anonymous ID "userId":"2",
                     "tipDate":"January 10, 2016",// the date where this review was written "tipText":"Great classes for non-members.
 We really enjoy aqua tots with our son." // The review text },